vvlnote/vvlnote.github.io/_posts/2019-09-16-final_project_-_react_redux_and_rail.markdown

    -  each table has
        -  order button
        -  checkout button
        -  table available/unavailable
+   - kitech button
+      - will inform the kitech helpers to claim the needed ingredients to clean up
+   - inventory button
+      - will inform the mangers at least one ingredient is lower than the alerted low amount

 - kitchen
    - list all the ingredients that need to be cleaned for making the ordered dishes
-   - list all the dishes for this period
+   - list the ordered dishes for chefs to prepare

 - inventory
+  - list the remaining ingredients in real time
+  - if the ingredients are lower than alerted low amount, manager can submit the order form to restack the ingredients